Day centres used by vulnerable adults will be closed and sold off if plans drawn up by Buckinghamshire Council are followed through.

 The plan, the council’s ‘preferred option’, would see the day centres in Aylesbury, Chesham and Spring Valley in High Wycombe kept open, while those in Buckingham, Burnham, Hillcrest in High Wycombe and Seeleys House in Beaconsfield would be repurposed or sold.

-Selling the Burnham, Hillcrest and Seeleys House sites could make generate a ‘capital receipt’ of between £2.14 and £6.77 million for the council, while the Buckingham centre could be used for provision for young people special educational needs and disabilities.
+Selling the Burnham, Hillcrest and Seeleys House sites could generate a ‘capital receipt’ of between £2.14 and £6.77 million for the council, while the Buckingham centre could be used for provision for young people with special educational needs and disabilities.

-The council argues that its short breaks service ‘is not providing value for money’ compared to other services, that the ‘building-based day care is now out-dated’ and that demand for the service has dropped by 61 per cent since 2020, meaning that it now only supports 128 people across the seven sites.
+The council argues that its short breaks service ‘is not providing value for money’ compared to other services, that the ‘building-based day care model is now out-dated’ and that demand for the service has dropped by 61 per cent since 2020, meaning that it now only supports 128 people across the seven sites.

 However, some of the families of adults in the service are outraged at what they see as the council cutting vital services for some of Buckinghamshire’s most vulnerable people as it tries to tighten its belt.